Jengamon/Disandria/README.md

 This is a geometry/collision library specifically tailored toward RPGs.
 The reasoning behind this is... nothing.
 A simple test to see if I could.
+By the way, RPGeom uses the [Cartesian coordinate system](http://en.wikipedia.org/wiki/Cartesian_coordinate_system "Cartesian coordinate system") with the topleft corner being (0,0).

 **Thank you for your interest in Disandria!**